capslocky/git-cheat-sheet/README.md

-release branch | Temporary branch targeting preparation of specific release hotfix branch | Temporary branch just for fixing bug found on production tag | Fixed reference to the fixed commit, <br> typically to mark certain release, like 'v1.8.5-rc2' index (staged files) | Next commit will be created from this set of changes ahead 3 / behind 5 | Amount of unique new commits in comparison with upstream, <br> ahead 3 - is yours, behind 5 - in upstream.
-All others are common. fast-forward | Special case of merge, when you merge commits from another branch <br> to your current branch, and your branch is completely behind it (ahead is 0, behind > 0), <br> there is no need in merge commit, current branch tip is just lifted up (by default) dangling&nbsp;(orphan,&nbsp;lost) commit | Commit that isn't referenced by any branch or tag (not visible in gui client), <br> but still visible through 'git reflog' and 'git fsck' until garbage collection. <br> Can be restored by 'git merge [commit_hash]' or 'git reset --hard [commit_hash]' or by creating new branch for that commit to merge | Integrate another branch into current branch merge commit | Commit with two parent commits (first - direct one and second - tip of merged branch) merge conflict | TO DESCRIBE to amend commit | Recreate last commit as a new commit in order to append more changes or fix its message. <br> Warning: if commit has been pushed and used by other developer, don't do amend to rebase | Place current branch on the top of another branch.
+release branch | Temporary branch targeting preparation of specific release hotfix branch | Temporary branch just for fixing bug found on production tag | Fixed reference to the fixed commit, <br> typically to mark certain release, like 'v1.8.5-rc2' index <br> (staged files, staging area) | Next commit will be created from this set of changes ahead 3 / behind 5 | Amount of unique new commits in comparison with upstream, <br> ahead 3 - is yours, behind 5 - in upstream.
+All others are common. to merge | Integrate another branch into current branch merge commit | Commit with two parent commits (first - direct one and second - tip of merged branch). <br> Should contain correct union of both. evil merge | Merge that introduces unique changes that don't appear in any parents. merge conflict | The situation during merge when same lines of code were changed concurrently and differently, so git can't merge them automatically. fast-forward | Special case of merge, when you merge commits from another branch <br> into your current branch, and your branch is completely behind it (ahead is 0, behind > 0), <br> there is no need in merge commit, current branch tip is just moved forward.
+But there is an option to create merge commit anyway. to amend commit | Recreate last commit as a new commit in order to append more changes or fix its message. <br> Warning: if commit has been pushed and used by other developer, don't do amend to rebase | Place current branch on the top of another branch.
 Rebase will replay (recreate) commits as if branch has been started from another project state.
-Technically for every commit it takes its changeset and applies on the top (so conflicts are possible). <br> Warning: if branch has been pushed and used by other developer, don't do rebase pull request | TO DESCRIBE gitflow workflow | TO DESCRIBE bare repository | TO DESCRIBE patch | A single set of changes (typically output of git diff) exported to text file
+Technically for every commit it takes its changeset and applies on the top (so conflicts are possible). <br> Warning: if branch has been pushed and used by other developer, don't do rebase pull request | TO DESCRIBE fork | TO DESCRIBE gitflow workflow | TO DESCRIBE dangling&nbsp;(orphan,&nbsp;lost) commit | Commit that isn't referenced by any branch or tag (not visible in gui client), <br> but still visible through 'git reflog' and 'git fsck' until garbage collection. <br> Can be restored by 'git merge [commit_hash]' or 'git reset --hard [commit_hash]' or by creating new branch for that commit patch | A single set of changes (typically output of git diff) exported to text file git object | Immutable unit of repository storage (commit, tag, tree or blob). <br> Blob is file contents, tree is folder contents.

 ## git file commands ##